linuxhw/hw-probe/README.md

 About
 -----

 Probe — is a snapshot of your computer's hardware state and system logs.
-HW Probe tool returns permanent URL to view the probe of the computer.
+HW Probe tool returns a permanent URL to view the probe of the computer.

 Sample probe: https://linux-hardware.org/?probe=b394035f90